Updating Aadhaar Details for Mandatory Services

 Fixing Your Name, Address, or Date of Birth

 These are some of the most common updates.
-If your name changes (perhaps after marriage), you move to a new address, or if there was an error in your date of birth, you can get these corrected.
+If your name changes (perhaps after marriage), you move to a new address, or if there was an error in your date of birth, these can be corrected.

 Updating Your Mobile Number or Email Address